-Following our successful run of organ recitals last year, we are pleased to announce a second series on Fridays in February, March and April.
+Following our successful run of organ recitals we are pleased to announce a third series on Fridays in May, June and July 2017.

 Admission is free, but there will be a retiring collection and donations are welcomed towards the Organ Restoration Fund.

 The church has two organs, and the main organ was originally built in 1877 by Willis.
 During its last rebuild 1969, the organ was placed on a gallery beneath the west tower.
 A large and complex machine of wood, metal and leather, with thousands of moving parts, it has more than 2,300 pipes and weighs in at an impressive 12 tons.

 After nearly 50 years of regular use, and water damage particularly after the terrible weather of late 2015, the organ now needs a major rebuild.
 Donations from the concerts with go towards this work.